WouterVerschuren/S3Portfolio/README.md

 verify that a crud operation can travel between the database backend and frontend.

-verify that the connection works between backend and frotend works as intended.
+verify that the connection string is correct so that data can pass from the database to the backend and eventually to the frontend.

 ### type of tests: